 - Kidney Defects and heart problems

 - Mood swings

-- Small head, below average height and weight, small and wide set eyes
+- Small head, below average height, and weight, small and widely set eyes

 The main difference between FAS and other ends of the fetal alcohol disorder spectrum is that Fetal Alcohol Syndrome is the most severe, and the damage is more likely to be permanent.
 Other types of FASD’s include :